SinecatechinsOther Names: Veregen Drug Class: Opportunistic Infections and Coinfections

 - About anything that could affect your ability to use sinecatechins, such as difficulty with applying an ointment to the affected area or trouble with remembering a scheduled .

 - If you are pregnant or plan to become pregnant.
 Whether sinecatechins can harm an unborn baby is unknown.
 Sinecatechins should be used during pregnancy only if the potential benefits outweigh the risks.
-Talk to your health care provider about possible risks with taking sinecatechins when pregnant.
+Talk to your health care provider about possible risks with using sinecatechins when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.